-- The Employer and the Union recognize the right of employees to work in an environment free from all harassment and agree to cooperate in attempting to resolve, in a confidential manner, any complaints of harassment which may arise in the workplace. - ii) An employee may initiate a grievance under this clause at any step of the grievance procedure.
+- i) The Employer and the Union recognize the right of employees to work in an environment free from all harassment and agree to cooperate in attempting to resolve, in a confidential manner, any complaints of harassment which may arise in the workplace.
+These complaints shall be addressed in accordance with Board policy.
+Any grievances will be dealt with in the normal grievance procedure and will be handled with all possible confidentiality and dispatch. - ii) An employee may initiate a grievance under this clause at step two (2) of the grievance procedure.
 Grievances under this clause will be handled with all possible confidentiality and dispatch.